-In recent months the US housing market has seen significant falls in house prices, combined with record levels of mortgage defaults.
+Between 2006 and 2012, the US housing market saw significant falls in house prices, combined with record levels of mortgage defaults.
 Many economists and housing experts have suggested it is a bust that was inevitable to occur.
-This short article looks at why the US Housing Market has gone from boom to bust.
+This short article looks at why the US Housing Market went from boom to bust.

 1. House Prices Rose at Unprecedented Levels.